Yolande of Dreux, Queen of Scotland: Queen of Scotland

 In 1281, King Alexander III of Scotland lost his son David and two other children in the two following years, leaving his granddaughter, Margaret, Maid of Norway, as his heir presumptive.
 He needed to remarry to have a new heir to the throne.
 Yolande was daughter of the stepdaughter of Jean de Brienne, the second spouse of king Alexander's mother, queen dowager Marie de Coucy, and considered a suitable match.
 Yolande was related to her husband, Alexander III, through shared ancestry in the French noble houses of Coucy and Dreux.
 In addition to providing an heir for the Kingdom of Scotland, Alexander's marriage to Yolande represented a move to distance Alexander from his neighbour Edward I of England and to emphasize Scottish independence from England.

-An embassy was sent from Scotland in February 1285 and returned with Yolande in the company of her brother Jean.
+An embassy was sent from Scotland in February 1285 and returned with Yolande in the company of her brother John.
 The marriage was celebrated on 15 October 1285 at Jedburgh Abbey, attended by a great many nobles of France and Scotland.

 Alexander died on either 18 March or 19 March 1286, after falling from his horse, while riding from his court at Edinburgh to join Yolande at Kinghorn.
-Following his death, queen dowager Yolande moved to Stirling Castle and declared that she was pregnant.

-The Guardians of Scotland were elected by a parliament held at Scone, Perth and Kinross on 2 April or 28 April 1286 and swore to govern the kingdom until Alexander's declared heir Margaret of Norway arrived to take the throne or Yolande gave birth to a child who would be preferred over Margaret.
+Following his death, queen Dowager Yolande moved to Stirling Castle and declared that she was pregnant.
+The Guardians of Scotland were elected by a parliament held at Scone, on 2 April or 28 April 1286 and swore to govern the kingdom until Alexander's declared heir Margaret of Norway arrived to take the throne or Yolande gave birth to a child who would be preferred over Margaret.

-It is unclear what happened to her pregnancy; either she had a miscarriage, or the baby was stillborn or died shortly after birth.
-However, by one account the Guardians gathered at Clackmannan on Saint Catherine's Day – 25 November 1286 – to witness the birth, but the child was stillborn.
-Tradition says the baby was buried at Cambuskenneth.
+It is unclear what happened to her pregnancy; most likely she had a miscarriage, although by one account the Guardians gathered at Clackmannan on Saint Catherine's Day (25 November 1286) to witness the birth, but the child was stillborn, and tradition says the baby was buried at Cambuskenneth.
+It is also possible she had a phantom pregnancy, and according to one dubious English account she was faking pregnancy.
 After the queen dowager's pregnancy did not result in a living child, the council began preparations for Margaret of Norway to be taken to Scotland as their new sovereign.

-Queen dowager Yolande remained in Scotland for a couple of years supported by her dower provisions and living possibly at Stirling Castle: it is known that she was still in Scotland at least as late as in 1288.
+Queen Dowager Yolande remained in Scotland for a couple of years supported by her dower provisions and living possibly at Stirling Castle: it is known that she was still in Scotland at least as late as in 1288.
 At some point, she returned to France.